 Regardless of how unique a school might feel in the moment, there’s a point when you’ll be elbows-deep in information and every visit will start to seem the same.
 To prevent this, keep a journal (or at least a Word Doc) chronicling your tours and your thoughts about each university.
 When I went on my big college trip, I took some time after visiting to jot down a few quick paragraphs about my general feelings: how I liked the campus, what I thought about the surrounding area, whether they had programs I was interested in, etc. I’d forgotten most of those thoughts by the time I moved on to the next campus, but at the very least, I had it written down.
 Months later, as I was deciding which schools to apply to, and even the next spring as I made the choice of which school to attend, I referenced these pages to help me remember just what I liked about each college.

 Of course, you’ll discover your own strategies as you make your rounds through different colleges and will likely be able to add to this list by the end of it.
 But this is a good place to start.
-Visiting, applying to, and choosing colleges is an overwhelming experience, but it’s incredibly rewarding—and at the end, you’ll wind up on a campus that feels like home.
+Visiting, applying to, and choosing colleges is an overwhelming experience, but it’s incredibly rewarding—and in the end, you’ll wind up on a campus that feels like home.